joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 - man-in-the-middle attacks

 TCP/IP (as well as most protocols) is also subject to passive attacks via monitoring or sniffing.
 Network monitoring, or sniffing, is the act of monitoring traffic patterns to obtain information about a network.

-### Infrastructure Considerations

-Infrastructure considerations play a pivotal role in the efficiency and security of a network environment.

-- **Correct placement of devices**
-  - Location influences security and performance.
-  - Proper placement ensure optimal data flow and minimized latency
-  - If placed in the wrong places, it can lead to:
-    - Network bottlenecks
-    - Vulnerability points
-    - Areas without connectivity

-- **Security Zones and Screened subnets**
-  - **Security zones** - Isolating or segmenting networks
-  - **Screened subnet** - previously referred to as **Demilitarized Zone (DMS)**

-- **Understanding attack surface**
-  - **Attack Surface** - all points that an unauthorized user can try to enter.
-  - The more complex a network becomes, the wider the attack surface becomes.
-  - Implement proper controls to mitigate the risk.

-- **Determine connectivity methods**
-  - Wired networks provide stabiilty and speed, but restrictive in terms of mobility.
-  - Wirelss connections offer greater levels of flexibility and scalability.
-  - Hybrid methods can be used to combine both.
-  - When deciding for connectivity methods to user, consider:
-    - scalability
-    - Speed requirements
-    - Security considerations
-    - Budgetary constraints

-- **Understand device attributes**

-  - **Active**
-    - Monitor and act on suspicious network traffic by influencing data flows
-    - Makes real-time decisions based on the network's current state
-    - Example: IPS

-  - **Passive**
-    - Simply observe and report on network traffic without actively intervening
-    - Example: IDS

-  - **Inline**
-    - Positioned directly in the path of the network traffic
-    - Can influence or block traffic as it passes through the device
-    - Filters malicious traffic and optimize data flow
-    - Example: Firewall, routers, IPS

-  - **Tap-based**
-    - Discreet; placed outside of the direct network path
-    - Configured to only listen to network activity
-    - Captures data for analysis without impacting the actual traffic

-- **Configure the failure mode**
-  - Failover mode determines how devices will act in case something goes wrong.
-  - **Fail-open**
-    - Allows all traffic to pass through in the event of failure
-    - Will not inspect or filter, ensuring no disruption to the network service
-  - **Fail-closed**
-    - Blocks all traffic in the event of failure.
-    - Ensure security of the network is intact, but will impact network connectivity.

 ### Physical vs Logical Separation